 Development of a small Geographical Information System for Dankassari

-AESCD, with help from RAEDD, has developed a Geographical Information System able to convert an excel file localizing villages and populations into an interactive map.
+AESCD, with help from RAEDD, has developed a Geographical Information System able to convert an Excel file localizing villages and populations into an interactive map.
 It results from a Polytech Angers student’s project in the summer of 2020.
-A little program in python generates the .html interactive card from the excel file.
-Internet connection is not necessary with .html file
+A little Python program generates the .html interactive card from the Excel file.
+Internet connection is not necessary with a .html file

 It is a useful tool to create interactive maps localizing our actions.
 Up to now, it has been used in France at supervision committees with the Cesson-Sévigné town council, at AESCD general meetings, in various reports as well as in our Magazine.